stonne-simulator/omega/README.md

 # Codebase

-Codebase inside omega-code folder

-For a constantly stable version of codebase, please refer to the docker image used in the tutorial.
+For a stable version of codebase, please refer to the docker image used in the tutorial.

 ```
 docker run -it franciscomunoz/stonne_omega_img /bin/bash